shanayamalik/shanayamalik/README.md

 👋 Hi, I’m @shanayamalik!

-👩‍🎓 I'm majoring in Computer Science at the University of California, Santa Cruz.
+👩‍🎓 I'm pursuing a B.S in Computer Science at the University of California, Santa Cruz.

 🖥️ My prior experience includes a Software Engineering Internship at Medtronic, an Artificial Intelligence Internship at Secomind, and a Machine Learning Research Internship at San Jose State University.